 Customer deposits represent amounts advanced by customers on service order.
 Customer deposits are reduced when the related sale is recognized in accordance with the Company's revenue recognition policy.
+Customer deposits also represent unamortized member subscription revenue.

 Convertible notes

 The Company evaluates its convertible notes to determine if those contracts or embedded components of those contracts qualify as derivatives.
 The result of this accounting treatment is that the fair value of the embedded derivative is recorded at fair value each reporting period and recorded as a liability.
 In the event that the fair value is recorded as a liability, the change in fair value is recorded in the statements of operations as other income or expense.